-

 Then, attempt to call the number to check if someone already got it.
 If not, contact your service provider to request reactivation.

-Therefore, for your convenience, before we jump straight to that, here are the reasons why users want to get their deactivated phones back.
+Therefore, for your convenience, before we jump straight to that, here are the reasons why users want to get their deactivated cell phones back.

 Why Does One Need a Deactivated Phone Number Back?